AdrienneHizon/SPOTIFY_EDA_2ECEA-HIZON/README.md

 ## 📈 Statistics, Outliers, Trends, etc.

+In this section, we present statistical insights, focusing on metrics like mean and median streaming counts, while identifying outliers and trends to uncover significant patterns in listener behavior and streaming performance.

 ### 📏 General Statistics
 This will display the general statistics of the table (streams not included, as it is analyzed in the other section)